kastaniotis/Sups/Sups/README.md

 **YOU SHOULD NOT MIX LOCAL AND REMOTE MONITORING ON THE SAME CALL**

-Ideally, you want separate calls for each device, keeping in mind that your controller machine (local) has to shutdown last, so it should have the lower threshold of all devices.
+Ideally, you want separate calls for each device, keeping in mind that your controller machine (local) has to shutdown last, so it should have the lowest threshold of all devices.

 For example